 1968-S Inverted Mintmark FS-511

-What makes this variety especially noteworthy is the combination of the inverted mintmark with additional doubling visible in the motto “IN GOD WE TRUST,” creating a compound variety that attracts both mintmark specialists and doubled die enthusiasts.
+What makes this variety especially noteworthy is that the inverted mint mark is combined with additional doubling visible in “IN GOD WE TRUST,” creating a compound variety that appeals to both mint mark specialists and doubled die collectors.
+Its FS-511 designation in the Cherrypicker’s Guide confirms it as a legitimate, collectible variety.

 1968-S Inverted Mintmark FS-511 Price/Grade Chart